-Modern science, and especially the field of neuroscience, are validating many of the holistic practices that Ayurveda and Yoga have been advocating for centuries.
+Modern science, and especially the field of neuroscience, are validating many of the holistic practices that Ayurveda, massage and Yoga have been advocating for centuries.
 The body/mind connection can no longer be ignored as we move into a more aware model for balancing our health and well being.

 ThaiVedic Yoga is certainly not intended to replace modern medicine, but rather to give you tools to treat your body and mind according to its needs.
 This puts you firmly in control of your own health, with a better understanding of the connectedness of the bodily systems.

 - Aches and pains

 - Autoimmune disease

 - Stress and anxiety disorders